In California, Uber driver is employee, not contractor - agency

 Uber said in a statement that officials in five other states have found that its drivers are independent contractors.

-And in 2012, the same California commissioner found that another Uber driver was an independent contractor, citing evidence such as the ability of the driver to determine his own hours.
+And in 2012, the same California commission found that another Uber driver was an independent contractor, citing evidence such as the ability of the driver to determine his own hours.

-But in this case, where the commissioner appeared to have considered a broader range of factors, officials found Uber is “involved in every aspect of the operation.”
+But in this case, where the commission appeared to have considered a broader range of factors, officials found Uber is “involved in every aspect of the operation.”

 Uber, however, touted driver autonomy.